 Mile-long drift gillnets used to target swordfish off California entangle, injure, and kill large ocean animals including whales, dolphins, seals, sea turtles, numerous shark species and many other ecologically and economically important fish.

-In the Pacific Ocean off California’s coast, mile-long driftnets are used to capture swordfish and thresher sharks.
+In the Pacific Ocean off California’s coast, mile-long drift gillnets are used to capture swordfish and thresher sharks.
 But that’s not all they catch.
-When the nets are deployed in the evenings to soak overnight to ensnare their targeted catch, they also entangle large open ocean travelers like whales and sea turtles.
+These nets are deployed at dusk and left to hang 200 feet below the ocean’s surface for up to 12 hours.
+At the same time the nets ensnare their targeted catch, they also entangle large open ocean travelers like whales, dolphins, sharks, and sea turtles.

 What Oceana Does

 Ending “Walls of Death”